History of air traffic control in the United Kingdom: Transatlantic route

 9th Reconnaissance Wing at Beale Air Force Base.
 This is the fastest transatlantic flight recorded, at an average speed of 1817 mph, at 80,000 ft (15 miles).
 The pilot was Major James Sullivan, with Reconnaissance Systems Officer Major Noel Widdifield, of the 1st Reconnaissance Squadron Lockheed put a full page advert on page 5 of The Times, later that week, in the style of British Airways.

+In January 1979, Software Sciences Ltd, of Hampshire founded by Colin Southgate, was given the £3m contract for the flight data processing system for the Oceanic FIR centre at Prestwick, and to calculate the North Atlantic Tracks.
+It was to be run on a DEC PDP-11/70 computer.
+It was written in CORAL, and developed at the RRE in Malvern, where much of Britain's important radar technology was largely developed in the 1950s and 1960s.
+The Central Research Laboratories in west London, of EMI, also conducted important radar research.

 In December 1992, 700 aircraft crossed the Atlantic each day, separated vertically by 2,000 ft, and horizontally by 10 minutes, or 60 mi.

 The new £120 million Prestwick centre was approved in October 2003.
 Construction would start in 2004, to open in 2009.

 The UK has the third-largest aviation network after the US and China.
 Up to 80% of North Atlantic air traffic passes through UK airspace.
 The Shanwick OCA (Shanwick Oceanic Control) was formed in 1966, and controlled from Prestwick, with two communication towers in southern Ireland and Gloucestershire.